 July 31, 2018

-In partnership with the Inter-American Dialogue and the Washington Office on Latin America (WOLA), CLALS held an event at the Dialogue to assess the past progress and future prospects in combating corruption and impunity in Honduras, as part of the Monitoring MACCIH project.
+In partnership with the Inter-American Dialogue and the Washington Office on Latin America (WOLA), CLALS held an event at the Dialogue to assess the past progress and future prospects in combating corruption and impunity in Honduras.
 SIS Professor and project lead Chuck Call opened the event with a summary of the Center's recent report on the first two years of MACCIH.
 The event continued with interventions from Luis Santos, Head of Special Attorney's Unit Against Impunity and Corruption (UFECIC), and Ana María Calderón Boy, Coordinator of MACCIH's Division of Prevention and Combating of Corruption.
 Adriana Beltrán of WOLA moderated the lively discussion, which was attended by over 100 people.
 A recording of the event is available here.

 Dos años de la MACCIH: Avances y Desafíos